Starting a new job

 It’s easy to take your Industry SuperFund with you to a new job.
 If you’re already a member of an Industry SuperFund:

-- Obtain a Fund Nomination form from your Industry SuperFund.
-You can download this from their website or you can give them a call.
-You can find a link to your Industry SuperFund’s website here.
+- Obtain a fund nomination form from your Industry SuperFund.
+You can download this from your fund's website or you can give them a call.
+You can find a link to your Industry SuperFund’s website here; or

 If you're not a member yet, now is the perfect time to join an Industry SuperFund.
-You can find details of the 15 Industry SuperFunds here.
+You can find details of all of the Industry SuperFunds here.

-* Past performance is not a reliable indicator of future performance.
-Assumes starting balance of $50,000 and initial salary of $50,000.
-Comparisons modelled by SuperRatings, commissioned by ISA.
-Modelled outcome shows 10 year average difference in net benefit of the main balanced options of 15 Industry SuperFunds and the 85 retail funds tracked by SuperRatings, with a 5 (50 options), 10 (31 options) and 15 (16 options) year performance history, taking into account historical earnings and fees – excluding contribution, entry, exit and additional advisor fees - of 'main Balanced options'.
+*Past performance is not a reliable indicator of future performance and should never be the sole factor considered when selecting a fund.
+Comparisons modelled by SuperRatings, commissioned by ISA and shows average differences in net benefit of the 'main Balanced option' of 8 Industry SuperFunds and retail funds tracked by SuperRatings, with a 5 (50 options), 10 (31 options) and 15 (16 options) year performance history, taking into account historical earnings and fees - excluding contribution, entry, exit, fee caps/tiering and additional advisor fees - of 'main Balanced options'.
 A 'main Balanced option' being the fund's largest Balanced option where 60% to 76% of the fund's assets are invested in growth investments.
 This is generally the fund's default option.
 Where a fund does not have a Balanced option, the option closest to SuperRatings benchmark range of 60% to 76% growth investments is used.
 Outcomes vary between individual funds.
-Modelling performed on 6 October 2023 using data as at 30 June 2015.
+Modelling performed on 6 October 2023 using data as at 30 June 2023.
 See www.industrysuper.com/assumptions for more details about modelling calculations and assumptions.
-Consider a fund’s Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
+Consider a fund's Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
 ISA Pty Ltd ABN 72 158 563 270 Corporate Authorised Representative No. 426006 of Industry Fund Services Ltd ABN 54 007 016 195 AFSL 232514.
 Assumes initial starting balance of $50,000 and initial salary of $50,000.